JumpCourseLabs/jenkins-sample-repo2/README.md

 # jenkins-sample-repo2

-Changing to verify the WebHook to Jenkins
+Changing to verify the WebHook to Jenkins works